Maik7/train-carriage-simulator/README.md

 - Additional analysis tools
 - Web interface

 If new strategies are pulled, I will update the report with the overall ranking.
-I may change the seed of the random generator or the length of the trains.
+I may change the seed of the random generator or the length of the trains to avoid over-optimization for published test cases.

 ### Contribution Guidelines
 1. Fork the repository